 Profile

 Riku has been a Ph.D. student at Human-Computer Interaction Institute (HCII), School of Computer Science, Carnegie Mellon University since 2021.08.
-He is advised by Dr. Mayank Goel and working on applied machine learning with a focus on health sensing.
+He is advised by Dr. Mayank Goel and working on applied machine learning with a focus on health sensing at Smash Lab.
 Before coming to CMU, he received his B.E. and M.S. from The University of Tokyo, Japan, where he worked with Dr. Hiroshi Saruwatari on real-time voice conversion, and Dr. Masahiko Inami on auditory intervention for behavioral change.

 In a nutshell, he's passionate about human-computer interaction (HCI), human-AI interaction (HAI), and after a long day, occasional human-beer interaction (HBI).